Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Darling Heights had a median taxpayer income of $50,490 and an average income of $62,038 in the financial year 2022.
-This was lower than national averages, compared to Rest of Qld's median income of $50,780 and average income of $64,844.
-By September 2025, estimated incomes would be approximately $57,554 (median) and $70,717 (average), based on a Wage Price Index growth of 13.99% since financial year 2022.
-According to the 2021 Census, Darling Heights' household, family, and personal incomes ranked modestly, between the 26th and 33rd percentiles.
-The largest income segment comprised 33.8% of residents earning $1,500 - $2,999 weekly (5,520 residents), aligning with regional trends where this cohort also represented 31.7%.
-Housing affordability pressures were severe, with only 83.1% of income remaining after housing costs, ranking at the 26th percentile.
+Darling Heights SA2 had a median taxpayer income of $50,490 and an average of $62,038 in the financial year 2022.
+These figures were lower than national averages, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
+By September 2025, estimated median income would be approximately $57,554 and average income $70,717, based on Wage Price Index growth of 13.99% since financial year 2022.
+According to the 2021 Census, household, family, and personal incomes in Darling Heights ranked modestly, between the 26th and 33rd percentiles.
+The largest income segment comprised 33.8% earning $1,500 - 2,999 weekly (5,520 residents), similar to the regional average of 31.7%.
+Income pressures were severe with only 83.1% of income remaining, ranking at the 25th percentile for housing affordability.

 Frequently Asked Questions - Income